jackfoxy/urQL/docs/ref-ch03-create.md

 aura mis-match in FOREIGN KEY

 # CREATE TRIGGER
-A trigger automatically runs when a specified event occurs in the agent.
+A trigger automatically runs when a specified table or view event occurs in the Obelisk agent.
 It runs a previously defined `<procedure>`.

 An `INSTEAD OF` trigger fires before the triggering event can occur and replaces it.
 Otherwise the procedure runs after the triggering event succedes and all state changed by both the triggering event and trigger `<procedure>` is included in one and the same state change.